Who to contact in a mental health crisis

 • 111 and select the option for mental health support

-If you are an adult under the care of Avon and Wiltshire Mental Health Partnership NHS trust (AWP):
+For adults you can call Avon and Wiltshire Mental Health Partnership NHS trust (AWP):

 If concerned about a child or young person under 18 years old in a mental health crisis: